Ryaan Sanizal

-Muhammad Ryaan bin Sanizal (born 31 May 2002), nicknamed Yaan, is a Singaporean professional footballer who plays either as a centre-back or full-back for Singapore Premier League club Hougang United and the Singapore national team.
+Muhammad Ryaan bin Sanizal (born 31 May 2002), nicknamed Yaan, is a Singaporean professional footballer who plays either as a centre-back or full-back for Malaysia Super League club Negeri Sembilan and the Singapore national team.

 Club career

 Ryaan was nominated for the Dollah Salleh award in 2018 but failed to win it.

+Tampines Rovers

 Ryaan was the youngest player in the Tampines Rovers squad when he signed for them for the 2019 season.

+Negeri Sembilan

+On 8 July 2026, Ryaan was announced as Negeri Sembilan's first new foreign signing for the 2026–27 season, occupying one of the club's ASEAN player slots.

 International career

 Ryaan represented Singapore at under-15 to under-23 levels.

 Senior

 Ryaan was first called up to the Singapore national team in 2022, for the FAS Tri-Nations Series 2022 against Malaysia and Philippines on 26 and 29 March 2022 respectively.
 However, he did not play in any of the matches.
 Ryaan made his full international debut on 14 June 2022 against Myanmar where he started the game during the 2023 AFC Asian Cup qualification in Kyrgyzstan.